IMT Advanced: Candidate systems

 In October 2010, ITU-R Working Party 5D approved two industry-developed technologies.

 On December 6, 2010, ITU noted that while current versions of LTE, WiMax and other evolved 3G technologies do not fulfill IMT-Advanced requirements for 4G, some may use the term "4G" in an "undefined" fashion to represent forerunners to IMT-Advanced that show "a substantial level of improvement in performance and capabilities with respect to the initial third generation systems now deployed."

 LTE Advanced

-LTE Advanced (Long-term-evolution Advanced) was formally submitted by the 3GPP organization to ITU-T in the fall 2009, and was released in 2011.
+LTE Advanced (Long-term-evolution Advanced) was formally submitted by the 3GPP organization to ITU-T in the fall of 2009, and was released in 2011.
 The target of 3GPP LTE Advanced was to reach and surpass the ITU requirements.
 LTE Advanced is an improvement on the existing LTE network.

 Release 10 of LTE is expected to achieve the LTE Advanced speeds.
-Release 8 in 2009 supported up to 300 Mbit/s download speeds which was still short of the IMT-Advanced standards.
+Release 8 in 2009 supported up to 300 Mbit/s download speeds which were still short of the IMT-Advanced standards.